 Here are some different methods of measuring time throughout history.
 Some were popular, others just ideas.
 All of them present new ideas about when we are, and why.

 1. Julian Calendar

 The original calendar used in Europe and named for Julius Caesar, who introduced it.
 While basically similar to the modern Gregorian calendar, it was replaced in most of Europe when it was found to be too inaccurate for religious purposes.
 It took several hundred years for it to be totally phased out.
 Russia only rejected it in 1918.
-It is still referenced, on rare occasion, but the Russian Orthodox church.
+It is still referenced, on rare occasion, by the Russian Orthodox church.

 2. The French Republican Calendar

 An invention of Revolutionary France.
 It was designed not only to reflect the metric love of decimal systems but also to drive out the influence of the Church and monarchy in timekeeping.
-The system featured a ten-day week and twelve months of thirty days.
+The system featured a 10-day week and 12 months of 30 days.
 The remaining five or six days would serve as a week of national holidays at the end of the year.
 While never popular, the calendar did last 14 years before France returned to the Gregorian calendar.
 Catholic feast days were replaced with special designations for each day of the year, celebrating things from wheat to human reason.

 3. The Soviet Calendar

 Taking a page from the French playbook, the Russians also created a new system of measuring time after the creation of the Soviet Union.
 This calendar was designed to keep output levels high, as well as drive out religious influence from Russian life.
-Featuring a five-day week, workers were given color coded designations for days off.
-While this did allow for eighty percent of a factory’s labor force to always be present, no attempt was made to allow for common days off with family or friends.
+Featuring a five-day week, workers were given color-coded designations for days off.
+While this did allow for 80 percent of a factory’s labor force to always be present, no attempt was made to allow for common days off with family or friends.
 The calendar was altered and later abandoned due to unworkability.